Willy Wonka & the Chocolate Factory

 Plot

-Charlie Bucket, a poor paperboy, passes Willy Wonka's chocolate factory, where a tinker tells him that nobody ever enters or leaves the building.
-Charlie's Grandpa Joe reveals that Wonka had shut down the factory due to espionage from rival confectioners; production resumed three years later, but the factory remained closed to the public and the new workers are unknown.
+Charlie Bucket, a 12-year-old paperboy from a poor family, passes by Willy Wonka's chocolate factory, where a tinker tells him that nobody ever enters or exits the building.
+His grandfather, Joe, reveals that Wonka once shut down the factory due to espionage from rival confectioners.
+Though production resumed three years later, the factory remained closed to the public and the identities of the new workers remain unknown.

 More details